GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-processing/ray/README.md

 In the Google Cloud console, go to the [Logs Explorer](https://console.cloud.google.com/logs) page to run your queries.

-- Find when the data processing job started and finished:
+- Find when the data processing job started and finished.
+You may need to adjust the time window in the UI or use [timestamp](https://cloud.google.com/logging/docs/view/logging-query-language) in the query:

   ```
   labels."k8s-pod/app"="data-processing"